 Tayrona National Park is world-famous for its incredible Caribbean Beaches and its unique wildlife.

 Tayrona Park is over 130 miles (200 kilometers+) from Cartagena.
-It takes at least 4-5 hours to get here by bus or car.
+It takes at least 4-5 hours to get to the park by bus or car from your hotel in Cartagena.
 Alternatively, fly to the closest airport at Santa Marta

 By now, you already know the answer– of course, it's worth visiting!
 In fact, it's one of the best places to visit in all of Colombia!

 I hope you've enjoyed this travel guide!
 This is currently up-to-date and reflects accurate information.
 I'll continue to update this guide in the coming years so that my readers always have a reliable source of information for their adventures in Colombia and South America.